What you can claim for if you are ill or disabled

 - contribution-based ESA (usually you'll get this if you have paid enough National Insurance contributions)

-- income-related ESA (usually you'll get this if you have a low income)
+- means tested ESA (usually you'll get this if you have a low income)

 Statutory Sick Pay (SSP)

-If you're too ill to work you may get SSP.
-You can get £89.35 per week for up to 28 weeks.
+If you're an employee and too ill to work you may get SSP.
+It's paid by your employer and can be paid for up to 28 weeks.